Meet the Faculty

 Is Islam and Psychology right for you?

-This programme is designed for professionals in therapeutic, pastoral, and leadership roles who seek to integrate a deeper spiritual dimension into their work.
-It combines classical Islamic principles with modern psychology, providing a unique framework for personal and professional growth.
+This programme is designed for academically inclined professionals who seek to integrate Islamic psychological frameworks into their work.
+It combines classical Islamic principles with modern psychology, exploring the unique frameworks for human development from an Islamic perspective.

 No therapeutic qualification is required, making the programme accessible to a broad range of professionals, including:

-Participants will gain grounding in an Islamic theoretical framework for psychology, exploring how concepts of the self and soul from the Islamic tradition can inform practical applications.
+Participants will gain grounding in Islamic theoretical frameworks for psychology, exploring how concepts of the self and soul from the Islamic tradition can inform practical applications.
 These include advancing psychological research, designing curricula, enhancing early childhood education, fostering community development, and cultivating leadership rooted in enduring Islamic values.

 This blend of theory and practice equips professionals to create meaningful change in their fields and communities.